-In affiliate marketing, you neither have to create your own product, nor you have to go through all the hassle of support and sales management.
+In affiliate marketing, you neither have to create your own product nor do you have to go through all the hassle of support and sales management.
 The product owner does everything, you just promote it, get people to buy it, and earn a good commission.

 There are many affiliate products in every blogging niche, you just have to find a profitable product to promote.

-Go to Amazon and search for you blogging niche on Amazon and it’ll show you a bunch of products to promote.
+Go to Amazon and search for your blogging niche on Amazon, and it’ll show you a bunch of products to promote.

 As you can see, there are many high paying products and equipment to promote in this blogging niche, which means this blogging niche has that additional monetization option to make extra bucks from affiliate sales.